Predicting polaron mobility in organic semiconductors with the Feynman variational approach: Polaron Theories

-\subsection{Polaron theories}
+To demonstrate our new theory, we make predictions of the behaviour of Rubrene, a high-mobility organic crystalline semiconductor.
+We take the coupling matrix elements from a recent electronic structure calculation~\cite{Ordejn2017}.
+Rubrene has been relatively well studied, and high purity macroscopic single crystals can now be prepared, indicating that our predictions of finite-temperature finite-frequency mobility and optical absorption will be testable soon.

+\section{Polaron Theories}

-Kornilovitch and coworkers studied the lattice polaron in both the Holstein-Peierls \cite{kornilovitch_polaron_1997} and Fr\"ohlich \cite{alexandrov_mobile_1999} form.
-Their key approach \cite{kornilovitch_path_2007} is to use the Feynman trick \cite{Feynman1955} of integrating over the phonon field, but evaluate the path-integral construction of the partition function with Monte-Carlo.
+Kornilovitch and coworkers studied the lattice polaron in both the Holstein-Peierls~\cite{kornilovitch_polaron_1997} and Fr\"ohlich~\cite{alexandrov_mobile_1999} form.
+Their key approach~\cite{kornilovitch_path_2007} is to use the 1955 Feynman trick~\cite{Feynman1955} of integrating over the phonon field but evaluate the path-integral construction of the partition function numerically with Monte-Carlo.

-Coropceanu et al. \cite{Coropceanu2007} provide a review of the standard approaches to calculating charge transfer parameters in organic semiconductors.
-Most organic semiconductors are highly disordered or amorphous, so that the starting point for a calculation of charge carrier mobility is the transfer of an electron between two discrete molecules in vacuum.
+Coropceanu et al.~\cite{Coropceanu2007} review the standard approaches to calculating charge transfer parameters in organic semiconductors.
+Most organic semiconductors are highly disordered or amorphous, so the first step to calculate charge carrier mobility is to evaluate the transfer of an electron between two discrete molecules in a vacuum.
+For an organic crystal, this naturally maps to a tight-binding model with a discrete site-basis of the individual molecules.